 1.1 The thermal vs. non-thermal debate is largely a

-that has been perpetuated for decades and has influenced the type of
+red herring that has been perpetuated for decades and has influenced the type of

 research done in the United States.
 The FCC standard is based on a thermal effect.
 It